Fafnur/webpack-ts-starter/README.md

 - bundle.js
 - style.css

-And the `assets` folder, which will contain all the necessary files.
+The `assets` folder, which will contain all the necessary files.

 ## Add libraries